tng-coop/CmsWorkflow/docs/API.md

 ### `POST /categories`
 Create a category.
 The body accepts `name` and optional `display_priority`.
+Categories are flat and have no parent/child hierarchy.

 ### `GET /categories`
 List all active categories sorted by display priority (1 is highest) then alphabetically.